iremddemir/iremddemir/README.md

 ### Hi there 👋
-I am İrem Demir, junior Computer Engineering & Mathematics student from Istanbul Turkey!
+I am İrem Demir, a senior Computer Engineering & Mathematics student from Istanbul Turkey!

 📫 You can reach me on [Linkedin](https://www.linkedin.com/in/iremddemir/)